KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_transmission/README.md

 Because the specular BRDF distribution is used to compute the transmitted color similar to computing the reflected color, an effect like etched glass can be achived.

-* When an index of refraction is defined, refraction is taken into account when computing the transmitted color.
+When an index of refraction is defined, refraction is taken into account when computing the transmitted color.
-* When a thickness is defined, it can be taken into account when computing the refracted ray, depending on the approximation model used in an implementation.

 ## Schema